 True story: My wife wanted to get a tattoo.
 Thankfully it was a passing fancy like a bad pair of boots at a Nordstrom shoe sale.
 (Women!)
 Fortunately, she could take the boots back.
 I haven’t put my foot down on many things, but I put my foot down on Tattoo Girl.

 To put this into perspective, I am allergic to dogs, and 12 years ago, the “Future” Ex brought home two hairy mutts.
-Claritin and me are now best friends.
-Mrs. HRNasty wants to work, and likes to work.
-I may only wear a size 8.5, but I brought it down and through the floor.
-NO FRICKEN TATTOO’S. I don’t know if I would actually walk out over a tattoo, but I would be pissed.
+Claritin and I are now best friends.
+Mrs. HRNasty wants to work and likes to work.
+I may only wear a size 8.5, but I brought it down and through the floor when she wanted to get a tattoo.
+NO FRICKEN TATTOO’S. I don’t know if I would actually walk out on her over a tattoo, but I would be more pissed than I was when two dogs greeted me in the kitchen.
 (We didn’t talk for a week when the dogs came home) I know how tattoos can be viewed behind closed doors.
 You can think you know your manager but you don’t know their peers and colleagues.
 You certainly don’t know their boss.
 Getting a tattoo is a decision that cannot be retracted.

 I think there are a lot of companies that are cool with tattoos, but depending on what industry you are going into, you will be surprised how many folks frown upon them.
 Corporate America may not say anything, but they won’t appreciate it.
 I am fortunate enough to work in a tech company and we embrace body art.
 As we hire more Sr. execs, (more experience usually comes with age) I hope we can keep an open-minded attitude across the enterprise.

 Regardless of how small, simple, or symbolic, it is a tattoo.
 Beauty is in the eye of the beholder and not everyone will understand your symbolism.